tederer/octowatch-irlightcontrol/README.md

 ## Features

-The service provides the ability to dim the infrared LEDs in the underwater camera.
-To change the LEDs brightness, connect to the service on port 8886 and send the new brightness value followed by a new line character.
-Float values in the range [0,1] are allowed.
+The service provides the ability to dim the infrared LEDs in the underwater camera by using pulse width modulation (PWM).

 ## Installation